GIScience/gis-training-resource-center/content/Wiki/en_qgis_basemaps_wiki.md

 There are two ways to add the OpenStreetMap as a basemap.

 1. Find in the `Browser` panel `XYZ Tiles`.
-Open the dropdown by clikcing on it and seletc OpenStreetMap or another basemap.
+Open the dropdown by clicking on it and seletc OpenStreetMap or another basemap.
 2. `Layer` -> `Add Layer` -> `Add XYZ layer...` -> Select the OpenStreetMap or another basemap.

 __Add standard OpenStreetMap as Basemap__